RobHolme/ADTools/README.md

 ```
 ## Get-ADUserDetails
 ### Description
 Display the common properties for an AD user account.
-Searching -Identity is excact match, while name matches will return all results starting with the names provided.
+All search criteria will return all results starting with the name(s) or identity provided.
 ### Syntax
 ```
 Get-ADUserDetails [-Identity] <String> [-AllProperties] [<CommonParameters>]